darthcloud/BlueRetroWiki/BlueRetro-System-Specific-User-Manual.md

 # PSX/PS2

 ## Multitap Config
+** PS2 Multitap is not supported **
 * **None**: BlueRetro will emulate the device selected in output config #1 on PSX/PS2 port 1.\
   BlueRetro will emulate the device selected in output config #2 on PSX/PS2 port 2.
-* **Slot 1**: BlueRetro will emulate a PSX/PS2 Multitap with 4 devices on port 1 as configured in output config #1-4.\
+* **Slot 1**: BlueRetro will emulate a PSX Multitap with 4 devices on port 1 as configured in output config #1-4.\
   BlueRetro will emulate the device selected in output config #5 on PSX/PS2 port 2.
 * **Slot 2**: BlueRetro will emulate the device selected in output config #1 on PSX/PS2 port 1.\
-  BlueRetro will emulate a PSX/PS2 Multitap with 4 devices on port 2 as configured in output config #2-5.
+  BlueRetro will emulate a PSX Multitap with 4 devices on port 2 as configured in output config #2-5.
-* **Dual**: BlueRetro will emulate a PSX/PS2 Multitap with 4 devices on port 1 & 2 (Total 8 devices) as configured in output config #1-8.
+* **Dual**: BlueRetro will emulate a PSX Multitap with 4 devices on port 1 & 2 (Total 8 devices) as configured in output config #1-8.
 * **Alt**: NA

 ## Output Config